svaksha/Julia.jl/README.md

 * [Cross-Platform Software: API for Hardware arch.
 (ARM, MIPS, GPU, CUDA), language API, HPC, and other libraries](https://github.com/svaksha/julya/blob/master/X-Platform-SW.md)

+Join the [http://julialang.org/community/](mailing list) or head over to [#julia on irc.freenode.net](http://webchat.freenode.net/?channels=julia) for a live chat.

 ### Contributing
 Some tips for submitting a [pull request (PR)](https://github.com/svaksha/julya/pulls):
 * Add your link as per the topic, with notes (if any) to the respective (.md) pages in the repo.
 * For broken links submit a bug report, or replace the broken URI, then submit a PR.
 * For Documentation and cookbooks, check if it matches the categories listed, if yes, then list it against *DOC*, else use the Cookbook.md page.

-**NB** :: As a new language in the scientific computing scene, new libraries are constantly being added, so there will be frequent changes and page reordering.
+**NB:** As a new language in the scientific computing scene, new libraries are constantly being added, so there will be frequent changes and page reordering; and this repo only provides a list (link) of Julia packages out in the wild, not an endorsment of its quality, software features, etc..
+For Base packages, check if the package you seek is listed in the [built-in package manager](https://github.com/JuliaLang/METADATA.jl).

 # LICENSE